The Merian Project

 Theory group: Alyson Brooks (Rutgers), Annika Peter (OSU), Arka Banerjee (U. Chicago), Stacy Kim (University of Surrey), Justin Read (University of Surrey)

-Data Collection and Analysis group: Vivienne Baldassare (Washington State), Shany Danieli (IAS), Jim Gunn (Princeton), Robert Lupton (Princeton), Yifei Luo (UCSC), Erin Kado-Fong (UCSC), Song Huang (Tsinghua), Ben Johnston (Harvard), Amy Sardone (OSU), Zheng Cai (Tsinghua), X. Prochaska (UCSC)
+Data Collection and Analysis group: Vivienne Baldassare (Washington State), Shany Danieli (IAS), Jim Gunn (Princeton), Robert Lupton (Princeton), Yifei Luo (UCSC), Erin Kado-Fong (UCSC), Song Huang (Tsinghua), Ben Johnston (Harvard), Amy Sardone (OSU), Zheng Cai (Tsinghua), X. Prochaska (UCSC), Ting Li (U Toronto)

 Merian honors 17th century Maria Sibylla Merian (1647, 1717), the first female entomologist and naturalist.
 Her fascination with the world of tiny things combined with unique observational skills led to a number of important discoveries, including the previously unknown metamorphosis of caterpillars into butterflies.